paritytech/polkadot/roadmap/parachains.md

 Category: Networking

-Validators assigned to a parachain need a way to discover and connect to collators in order to get fresh parachain blocks to validate.
+Validators assigned to a parachain (backing group) need a way to discover and connect to collators in order to get fresh parachain blocks to validate.

 Collators need to discover and connect to validators in order to submit parachain blocks.

-Fishermen need to talk to validators and collators to fetch available data and circulate reports.
+Approval checkers need to talk to validators and collators to fetch available data and circulate reports.

 Some connections are long-lived, some are just for a single request.